-this financial reporting area and expanded and improved our review process for complex securities and related accounting standards.
-As of June 30, 2021, the material weakness had not been fully remediated.

 PART II - OTHER INFORMATION

 Item 1.
 Legal Proceedings.

-None.

 Item 1A.
 Risk Factors.

-As of the date of this Quarterly Report, there have been no material changes with respect to those risk factors previously disclosed in our Registration Statement and our Annual Report on Form 10-K/A, as amended, filed with the SEC on May 24, 2021.
+As of the date of this Quarterly Report, other than as set forth below, there have been no material changes with respect to those risk factors previously disclosed in our Registration Statement and our Annual Report on Form 10-K/A, as amended, filed with the SEC on May 24, 2021.
+For risk factors relating to CompoSecure and the Merger, please see the preliminary proxy statement on Schedule 14A, filed by us with the SEC on July 21, 2021, and other documents filed by us from time to time with the SEC.
 Any of these factors could result in a significant or material adverse effect on our results of operations or financial condition.
-Additional risk factors no presently known to us or that we currently deem immaterial may also impair our business or results of operations.
+Additional risk factors not presently known to us or that we currently deem immaterial may also impair our business or results of operations.

-Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds.

-None.

-Item 3.
-Defaults Upon Senior Securities.

-None.

-Item 4.
-Mine Safety Disclosures.

-Not Applicable.

-Item 5.
-Other Information.

-None.

-26